r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/shellcoding/C_Shellcode_Linux.md

 | [GCC](https://www.cyberciti.biz/faq/debian-linux-install-gnu-gcc-compiler/) | C Compiler | Compile the C Program ( make it executable ) | yes |
 | [xwd](http://blog.tordeu.com/?p=135) | X Window Screenshots | Take Screenshots ( social engineering ) | optional |

 <br /><br />

-#### :: SHELLCODE DESCRIPTION (Wikipedia)
-In hacking, a shellcode is a small piece of code used as the payload in the exploitation of a software vulnerability.
-It is called "shellcode" because it typically starts a command shell from which the attacker can control the compromised machine, but any piece of code that performs a similar task can be called shellcode.
-Because the function of a payload is not limited to merely spawning a shell, some have suggested that the name shellcode is insufficient.
-However, attempts at replacing the term have not gained wide acceptance.
-Shellcode is commonly written in machine code.

-<br /><br />